 The Sun's photosphere provides a convenient boundary from which to base our calculations.
 First, the photospheric magnetic field is well observed by both ground-based and space-based solar observatories.
 Second, the transition from a flow-dominated to a magnetic field-dominated environment occurs at the photosphere.
 In principle then, assuming that all of the salient physical processes are included in the models, and that the model results are not strongly dependent on the values of free parameters (i.e., coefficients in the formulation of the relevant physics that are not well constrained), specification of the photospheric magnetic field should be sufficient to reconstruct the global structure of the corona and inner heliosphere.
-Such models are frequently applied to data from the modern era driven by the observed photospheric magnetic field, in an effort to understand the large-scale structure of the corona and inner heliosphere, and generally match the observed large-scale structure of the inner heliosphere (e.g., Riley et al. (2012b,a)).
+Such models are frequently applied to data from the modern era driven by the observed photospheric magnetic field, in an effort to understand the large-scale structure of the corona and inner heliosphere, and generally match the observed large-scale structure of the inner heliosphere (e.g. Riley et al. 2012b,a).

 The distribution of magnetic field in the photosphere during the Maunder minimum, however, is subject to considerable speculation.
-We have reasonably reliable evidence that few, to no sunspots were observed during this period, suggesting the absence of active regions.
+We have reasonably reliable evidence that few or no sunspots were observed during this period, suggesting the absence of active regions.
 Theoretically, several studies have speculated on various aspects of the Maunder Minimum solar field.
 Schrijver et al. (2011) argued that small-scale fields associated with ephemeral regions must have persisted during even the deepest portion of the interval.
-Mackay (2003) proposed that the Maunder Minimum must have commenced at, or near solar minimum: Had it started at solar maximum, there would have been no reversal of the polar fields, in apparent conflict with evidence that the solar cycle continued to operate during this 70-year period.
-Thus, one approach to deducing the photospheric field during this interval is to construct a range of possible scenarios, at least acknowledging these constraints, and test their predictions against the available, albeit limited "observations."
+Mackay (2003) proposed that the Maunder Minimum must have commenced at, or near solar minimum: Had it started at solar maximum, there would have been no reversal of the polar fields, in apparent conflict with evidence that the solar cycle continued to operate during this 70-year period (e.g. Beer et al. 1998; Cliver et al. 1998; Usoskin et al. 2001; Miyahara et al. 2004; Berggren et al. 2009).
+It is also worth noting, however, that it is possible that the cyclic behavior during the Maunder minimum was not a reduced-amplitude version of what is seen in more active intervals.
+Owens et al. (2012) have argued that the cycles originate from variations in the loss rate of OSF rather than the variations in production rate, which dominate in more active periods.
+In addition, Usoskin et al. (2014) presented some evidence that during the Maunder minimum the Sun was in an entirely different mode of variation.
+Thus, one approach to deducing the photospheric field during this interval is to construct a range of possible scenarios , at least acknowledging these constraints, and test their predictions against the available, albeit limited observations.

-We can safely discount the extreme possibility, raised (but not necessarily advocated) by Parker (1976), that the entire visible magnetic field disappeared.
-While this would provide an obvious means for removing all sunspots, we know: (1) that there were very occasional sunspots during the Maunder interval; (2) there were occasional geomagnetic storms; and (3) at least the suggestion of a solar cycle still operating during this interval.
+From the discussion in Section 2.5, it is reasonable to discount the extreme possibility, raised (but not necessarily advocated) by Parker (1976), that the entire visible magnetic field disappeared.
+While this would provide an obvious means for removing all sunspots, we know: (1) that there were very occasional sunspots during the Maunder interval; (2) there were occasional geomagnetic storms; and (3) at least the suggestion of some form of a solar cycle still operating during this interval.
 The continued, sporadic appearance of sunspots suggests that magnetic flux continued to emerge through the photosphere, albeit at a much lower rate.
 The occasional geomagnetic storms suggests a continued magnetic connection between the solar surface and Earth's magnetosphere.
-And, the maintenance of a solar cycle suggests that the field did not "extinguish" itself, which, from a theoretical perspective, would be difficult to envisage.
+And, the maintenance of a solar cycle (albeit potentially a rather different one) suggests that the field did not "extinguish" itself, which, from a theoretical perspective, would be difficult to envisage.